Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

 ---
 layout: post
-title:  Iterators and Generators in Python
+title:  Iterators and Generators
-description: Save memory
+description: Which one saves memory?
 category: Blog
 date:   2020-12-05 13:43:52 +0530
 ---